 How long will it take to get a permit?

 Once an application is submitted, the information is reviewed for compliance to the BC Building Code, Zoning Bylaws and other acts and bylaws that may affect health and safety.
-It normally takes between 8 to 12 weeks to review a building permit application.
+It normally takes 12 weeks for the initial review of a building permit application.
 Once issued, building permits are valid for 2 years.
 Permits are processed on a first-come, first-served basis.